Wear a Helmet

 Find the Right Helmet Fit

-Make sure your child has the right size helmet and wears it every time when riding, skating or scooting.
-Your children's helmet should meet the U.S. Consumer Product Safety Commission's standards.
-When it's time to purchase a new helmet, let your children pick out their own; they'll be more likely to wear them for every ride.
+- Make sure your child has the right size helmet and wears it every time when riding, skating or scooting.
+Your children's helmet should meet the U.S. Consumer Product Safety Commission's (CPSC) standards.
+When it's time to buy a new helmet, let your children pick out their own; they'll be more likely to wear them for every ride.

 Use Appropriate Helmets for Different Activities

-When skateboarding and long boarding, make sure your child wears a skateboarding helmet.
+- When skateboarding and long boarding, make sure your child wears a CPSC certified skateboarding helmet.